How to Get Rid of Scale Insects on Houseplants

 The earlier the infestation is detected, the easier it is to control.
 Scale insects in the crawler stage are more vulnerable to treatments, while those under the waxy shell are harder to eradicate.
 Therefore, timing is of the essence in winning the battle against these pests.

-How To Detect Scale Insects In Your Houseplants Early
+How to Detect Scale Insects in Your Houseplants Early

 Methods to Get Rid of Scale Insects